austinsonger/Policy-Portal/risk-management-and-risk-assessment-process.md

 3. Protect against any reasonably anticipated uses or disclosures of Customer data and/or sensitive data that are not permitted or required; and
 4. Ensure compliance by all workforce members.

-In addition, FA risk management process requires that:
+In addition, `<Company Placeholder>` risk management process requires that:

 1. Any risk remaining (residual) after other risk controls have been applied, requires sign off by the senior management and `Placeholder's`  Security Officer.
 2. All `Placeholder's`  workforce members are expected to fully cooperate with all persons charged with doing risk management work, including contractors and audit personnel.
 Any workforce member that violates this policy will be subject to disciplinary action based on the severity of the violation, as outlined in the `Placeholder's`  Roles Policy.